jrhoun/liferay-learn-old/commerce/developer-guide/tutorial/implementing-a-new-tax-engine/README.md

 ## Walk Through the Example

 In this section, we will take a more in-depth review of the example we deployed.
-First, we will annotate the class for OSGi registration; second we will implement the `CommerceTaxEngine` interface; and third, we will implement the tax calculation logic.
+First, we will annotate the class for OSGi registration; second, we will implement the `CommerceTaxEngine` interface; and third, we will implement the tax calculation logic.

 ### Annotate the Class for OSGi Registration